EU AI Act

 Is your recruiting AI fit for purpose?

-The EU AI Act classifies AI used in employment as High-Risk by default.
+The EU AI Act classifies AI used in employment as high-risk by default.
 GDPR adds a parallel layer: lawful basis, special category data restrictions, data minimisation, and automated decision-making rights.
-Both apply simultaneously — and both carry significant fines.
+Both apply simultaneously, and both carry significant fines.

-EU AI Act fines: up to €15M / 3% global turnover (high-risk); €7.5M/1% misleading info · GDPR fines: up to €20M or 4% global turnover
+EU AI Act fines: up to €35M / 7% global turnover for prohibited practices; €15M / 3% for high-risk obligations; €7.5M / 1% for supplying incorrect or misleading information.
+GDPR fines: up to €20M or 4% global turnover.

 CV Screening